 PMs and why you need them

-As mentioned earlier, agile teams are self-managed.
+As mentioned earlier, Agile teams are self-managed.
 This, however, doesn’t mean a team can steer itself towards success without a clear vision.

 An effective Project Manager charts the future for the team, but he or she is not what one might call a visionary.
 The key responsibility of an effective PM lies in identifying and preventing potential impediments for the team.
 They are responsible for managing the activities of individual team members and aligning them with the bigger picture.